wsoule/config.nvim/README.md

 nvim
 ```

-That's it!
+That's it.
 Lazy will install all the plugins you have.
 Use `:Lazy` to view
 current plugin status.
 Hit `q` to close the window.

 Read the the `/doc` directory for a more detailed explaination of what everything does.